 After that, Harry Stuurman opened up about a very serious topic: depression and mental health.
 He very bravely told the story about his own experience with depression and encouraged others to open up.
 Describing the relief he felt after talking to someone and the help he got from the phycologist, he realised that he, himself, is the key to his happiness.

 Finally, Albert Casals took the stage.
-His amazing enthusiasm about travelling was often pushed back by people that told him he would need money to fulfil his dream.
+His amazing enthusiasm for travelling was often pushed back by people that told him he would need money to fulfil his dream.
 He soon realised that travelling with only a few belongings and mixing with the locals gave him a much more precious experience and allowed him to discover the world from a new perspective.

 Other students also partaking in the event as active members were the performers.
-The students enjoyed the opportunity to present their art on stage as part of an internationally-known event and practice on-stage performance in a serious context.
+The students enjoyed the opportunity to present their art on stage as part of an internationally-known event and practise on-stage performance in a serious context.

 The first performance of the day was the Junior School Choir singing “Don’t Stop”.
-This enabled younger students, who were not on the main school-campus where the event was taking place, to watch some of the other performances live and experience being on a big stage for the first time.
+This enabled younger students, who were not on the main school campus where the event was taking place, to watch some of the other performances live and experience being on a big stage for the first time.